 Everyone has a go-to nacho recipe, but this one really is unlike any other.

-Cooked entirely on the grill, this dish makes the most out of beautiful shredded chicken, BBQ sauce, and meat rub.
+Cooked entirely on the grill, this dish makes the most out of shredded chicken (you can use leftover pulled chicken if you have any), BBQ sauce, and meat rub.

 It’s been an instant crowd pleaser at every tailgate, Superbowl, or BBQ party that I’ve been at, and I’m sure you’ll find the same when you cook it up.